pksingh1508/pksingh1508/README.md

 - 🌱 I’m currently learning **React Native**

-- 👨‍💻 All of my projects are available at [https://pksingh1508.github.io/pawan/](https://pksingh1508.github.io/pawan/)
+- 👨‍💻 All of my projects are available at [https://pawan-kumar-jade.vercel.app/](https://pawan-kumar-jade.vercel.app/)

-- 💬 Ask me about **Web and mobile Development**
+- 💬 Ask me about **Mobile and Web Development**

 - 📫 How to reach me **pawankumarlearner@gmail.com**